From CodeTalk to Stability: Lauren Builds a Future on Her Own Terms

 When Survival Becomes Your Baseline

-That kind of vigilance does not simply turn off once circumstances improve.
-Even now, safety and stability are not assumptions.
+When I was living without stable housing, survival shaped everything.
+Where do I park tonight?
+Will I be moved along?
+Can I rest without being alert?
+That constant vigilance doesn’t simply turn off once circumstances improve.
+Even now, safety and stability aren’t assumptions.
 They are things I actively notice, protect, and sometimes still worry about losing.

 What the Body Remembers